50 Stunning Retro and Vintage Hairstyles for Women

 33. Vintage Contour Curls

-If you’re looking for more of a Jessica Rabbit kind of vintage hairstyle, contour curls are just what you need.
+If you’re going for more of a Jessica Rabbit-inspired vintage look, contour curls are exactly what you need.

 34. Vintage Hairstyles with Ponytails